Itamar Benedy CEO and Co-founder at Anzu discusses how ad verification is making gaming safe for brands

 1. Controlled Environment for Ad Placement

 The top game publishers today are also well-known industry names and big brands themselves.
 Advertising with them works well for brands because they have full transparency on who they are associated with and the reputation that carries.
 Tech advancements also allow both brands and game developers to have greater control over where ads are placed, bringing both scale and transparency.
-A protected game environment that serves ads in a native way translates into better advertising opportunities for brands who want to reach massive gaming audiences.
+A protected game environment that serves ads in a native way translates into better advertising opportunities for brands that want to reach massive gaming audiences.

-In the era of social media advertising, advertisers don’t have enough control on the user-generated content, such as inappropriate content, making it vulnerable to risks.
+In the era of social media advertising, advertisers don’t have enough control over the user-generated content, such as inappropriate content, making it vulnerable to risks.
 Video gaming, unlike social media, is free from such content and gives full control over ad placements, eliminating the fear of advertising in open channels.

 2. Games — and Gamers — Carry “Premium Touch”

 Brands benefit from advertising in premium games as it gives a “premium touch” to their product.
 Big gaming titles such as Fortnite and League of Legends continue to grow and are an integral part of youth’s pop culture.
-A study reports that the worldwide gaming audience is now even more than the combined audience of popular entertainment mediums such as HBO, Hulu and Netflix.
+A study reports that the worldwide gaming audience is now even more than the combined audience of popular entertainment mediums such as HBO, Hulu, and Netflix.

 Brands also benefit from gamers who already have the eyeballs in the game.
 Modern-day gamers are no longer bored teens.
 Research says that every third person on the planet plays games.
 Many of these today’s gamers are sophisticated users who hold great buying power and are open to making connections with a brand that resonates with them and their peers.
 Gaming, by its nature, not only ensures that the concept of brand safety is taken to a more granular level but also the emotional connect with the audience is maintained thereby positively impacting consumer perception.
 By advertising in a popular game, brands not only have a favorable ad environment but are also perceived as friendly and reachable by the young user base.